kmlbdh/ComfyUI_LocalLLMNodes/README.md

 # ComfyUI_LocalLLMNodes

-A custom node pack for [ComfyUI](https://github.com/comfyanonymous/ComfyUI) to run Large Language Models (LLMs) locally for prompt generation and text tasks within ComfyUI workflows.
+A custom node pack for [ComfyUI](https://github.com/comfyanonymous/ComfyUI) to run Large Language Models (LLMs) locally for flux kontext dev prompt generation within ComfyUI workflows.

 **Purpose:**
 This pack is designed to simplify the creation of detailed, high-quality prompts for advanced image generation models like **Flux Kontext Dev**.
 It achieves this by using a **locally running LLM** (Large Language Model) to process: